 Other parties you may succeed in filing a lawsuit against include the elevator company staff or sellers.

-Who you sue will ultimately depend on the specific type of case you’re filing.
+Who to sue after an elevator accident will ultimately depend on the specific type of case you’re filing.
 The different types of liability may include the following:

 In some cases, elevator accidents and damages may result from negligence on the part of manufacturers due to faulty design or construction.
 If experts determine that a defect was present in an elevator and that it contributed to an accident, the manufacturer is often the sole liable party, with the inability to claim that the plaintiff contributed in part to the damages he or she sustained.
 Some product liability cases may also involve a liable retailer if defects are present outside the elevator’s design.